Ridgewood High School (Illinois)

-Ridgewood High School, or RHS, is a public four-year high school located in Norridge, Illinois, an enclave suburb surrounded by Chicago, Illinois, in the United States.
+Ridgewood High School, or RHS, is a public four-year high school located in Norridge, Illinois, an enclave suburb surrounded by Chicago and Harwood Heights, in the United States.
 It is part of Ridgewood Community High School District 234.

-The school serves portions of Norridge, Harwood Heights and unincorporated Norwood Park Township.
+The school serves portions of Norridge, Harwood Heights, and unincorporated Norwood Park Township.

 Athletics

 Ridgewood competes in the Upstate Eight Conference and Illinois High School Association.
 Its mascot is the Rebel.
 Ridgewood has the following teams.